the1lab/1lab/src/Logic/Propositional/Classical.lagda.md

 ## Completeness

 As mentioned earlier, we often think of classical propositional logic as having a *single* semantics.
-This is largely justified by to the fact that if `ψ` semantically entails `P` in the booleans, then we can prove that `ψ ⊢ P`!
+This is largely justified by the fact that if `ψ` semantically entails `P` in the booleans, then we can prove that `ψ ⊢ P`!
 In other words, the Boolean semantics for classical propositional logic is **complete**.

 This somewhat miraculous theorem is often taken for granted.